Basis of the consolidation

 Historical cost also includes the net present value of the estimated dismantling and removal costs and, if applicable, the costs of restoring the site to its original condition insofar as there is a legal or constructive obligation to do so.
 These costs are capitalised at the time of acquisition or at a later date when the obligation arises.
 In both cases, the capitalised costs are depreciated over the expected remaining useful life of the asset concerned.

-With the exception of gas assets, property, plant and equipment is depreciated using the straight-line method over the expected useful lives of the various components of the asset concerned, taking account of the expected residual value.
+With the exception of gas assets, property, plant and equipment are depreciated using the straight-line method over the expected useful life of the various components comprising the asset in question, taking into account the expected residual value.
 Since 1 January 2022, the variable declining balance method has been used for depreciation of the gas assets.
 For more information, please refer to changes in estimations for 2022.

 The useful lives of the asset categories are as follows: